 Alaska has one of the best loyalty programs and best dependability of any airline, the only problem is they do not have a huge footprint.
 TPG values these miles at 2 cents each.

-Marriott rewards shopping portal was never a portal I used before.
+Marriott Rewards MORE shopping portal was never a portal I used before.
 Now after the Marriott / SPG merger, I will start using it more.
 I spoke in another post about now Marriott Rewards points transfer to SPG at a 3 to 1 Ratio ( 1 to 3 ratio in reverse).
 Since SPG does not having a shopping portal, this is a very nice way to earn my favorite currency , SPG Starpoints.
 So shop here, and transfer them to your spg or not, either way they are suddenly more valuable.
-SPG values MR points at 0.7 cents each (Starpoints at 2.1 cents each)
+SPG values MR points at 0.7 cents each (Starpoints at 2.1 cents each) (UPDATED 11/18/2017 to reflect change of name and site)

 I really like racking up HHonors points, I am using them to stay the last 2 nights of my trip at the Ramses Hilton in Cairo, Egypt.
 I used them to stay at Hiltons in Budapest, and Prague earlier this year.
 TPG values HHonors points at 0.5 cents each.